EQUALITY ACT 2010 (Disability Discrimination Act 1995/2005)

 Work from home

-Another very good article for those of you in the USA is the article ‘How can I get Reasonable Accommodations for Chronic Pain?’ by Pain Doctor.
+Another article for those in the USA is ‘How can I get Reasonable Accommodations for Chronic Pain?’ by Pain Doctor.

 The duty to make reasonable adjustments arises in 3 (three) situations: